chatgptuk/Real-US-Address-Generator/README.md

 # Real US and Canadian Address Generator

 This is a simple web application that generates random real US addresses, names, genders, and phone numbers.
 You can also specify a state to generate addresses from that particular state.
+FOR LEGAL PURPOSE ONLY.

 ## Features